liferay/liferay-docs/develop/tutorials/articles/240-collaboration/01-item-selector/04-custom-views.markdown

 ## Writing Your View Markup [](id=writing-your-view-markup)

-Now that you've implemented your selection view's class, you must write the markup to render the view.
-This markup varies greatly depending on your app's requirements.
+Now that you've implemented your selection view's class, you must write the markup that renders the view.
+This markup will vary greatly depending on your app's requirements and your personal preferences.
 You can write the markup with taglibs, AUI components, or even pure HTML and JavaScript.
 Regardless, the markup must do two key things:

 -   Render the entities for the user to select.
 -   When an entity is selected, pass the information specified by the Item